 To maximize its effect, you may need to take it on more than just game day.
 And to ensure that your nitrate supplement delivers what it says it does, make sure it’s standardized and make sure it’s certified (NSF is the best available).

-With a supplement that allows you do an equivalent amount of work for less effort, it’s easy to see how it could be applied to endurance sports.
+With a supplement that allows you do an equivalent amount of work for less effort, it’s easy to see how it could be applied to long-distance sports.
 When averaged out, the results of many studies show that raising nitric oxide levels can lengthen the time it takes to become exhausted.

 Even though lower doses of nitrates may work for people just trying to stay fit, note that for athletes it will take a higher dose for the same benefits.

 So how do you know how much nitrates you’re getting?
 If only it was as easy as looking at the label!